Ten to 15 of my childhood friends from Minsk died of cancer. Chernobyl kills.

 Svetlana Alexievich

-The initial accident wasn’t reported until the Chernobyl Disaster happened.
-The disaster was caused by a power surge that caused core explosions and open fires, leading to significant radiation leakage to disperse into the atmosphere and surrounding lands.
+On April 26, 1986, a power surge that caused core explosions and open fires led to significant radiation leakage to disperse into the atmosphere and surrounding lands.
 Large areas of Europe were affected by this event as the radiation spread as far as Norway.

 Although the incident caused the plant to be shut down, the effects of this accident led to long-lasting, damaging consequences.
 The main danger that caused radiation exposure to over 8.4 million people was due to air pollution.